H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

     Azure Policy ensures that:
     - Stopped VMs get the agent when they come back online
     - New VMs automatically get the agent and DCR association

+    SOURCE TENANT ADMIN MODE:
+    When run with -AssignRolesAsSourceAdmin, the script can be used by a source tenant administrator to assign roles to policy managed identities.
+This is required when Azure Lighthouse cannot assign roles due to cross-tenant restrictions.

 .PARAMETER WorkspaceResourceId
     The full resource ID of the Log Analytics workspace to send logs to.
+    Not required when using -AssignRolesAsSourceAdmin.

 .PARAMETER SubscriptionIds
     Array of subscription IDs to configure.
 If not provided, uses current subscription.